 Our goal is to provide the best CI/CD tooling available.
 The addition of Ponicode’s test writing and scoring capabilities further enhances this goal.
 This acquisition increases our ability to serve developers, relieve them of their least-loved tasks, and continue to support them in delivering high quality software, quickly, and at scale.

 While CircleCI has up until now provided the best solution for teams to build, test, deploy, and release their software, we saw there was much opportunity to help developers deal with the daily challenges faced in their individual work.

 Bringing in the Ponicode team not only enables us to bring new capabilities to our customers, but also will help us deliver existing platform capabilities directly to developers where they are most productive, within their local development environment, or IDE.

 CircleCI will now be able to extend our tooling with unit testing support and code coverage prioritization to developers, enabling them to write better software in the tools and environments they already use every day, while also being the central CI/CD platform where you bring your work together with the work of the rest of your team, and the rest of your organization.

 What you can expect

 If you’re using Ponicode today, rest assured that the service will remain available to you as we work to integrate it into CircleCI.
-We invite you to download the Ponicode VS Code extension and check it out.
-You can also see more in the Ponicode unit test playground, a sandbox app where you can try out Ponicode’s unit test generation capabilities.

 This acquisition also extends our global footprint to France, as we welcome the Paris-based Ponicode team as full employees of CircleCI.
 Accelerating innovation cycles and decreasing toil for developers is an incredibly exciting mission for us.
 If you agree, join us.
 We’re hiring.